MeteoSwiss/opendata/docs/general/download.md

 <!-- See [Import Data into QGIS](...) to see how a downloaded *radar* file can be imported into QGIS. -->

 #### Numerical weather forecasting model data
-The MeteoSwiss [opendata-nwp-demos](https://github.com/MeteoSwiss/opendata-nwp-demos) repository contains a collection of Jupyter notebooks that demonstrate how to access, download, and visualize data from numerical weather prediction (NWP) ICON-CH1/2-EPS models.
+The MeteoSwiss [opendata-nwp-demos](https://github.com/MeteoSwiss/opendata-nwp-demos) repository contains a collection of Jupyter notebooks that demonstrate how to access, download, and visualise data from numerical weather prediction (NWP) ICON-CH1/2-EPS models.

 ## How CSV files are structured